How do I get into social work?

 Arrangements for newly qualified social workers vary across the UK.
 In England, newly qualified social workers can improve and develop their practice by taking part in the Assessed and Supported Year of Employment (ASYE) scheme, but this is not compulsory.
 However, all social workers are expected to take responsibility for their own professional development and keep a record of this.
 From time to time the HCPC carries out an audit of a sample of social workers to ensure that this is being done.

 In Wales, newly qualified social workers are expected to undertake a year-long consolidation programme, during which time all of their work is under clear supervision and managerial support.
-Undertaking the consolidation programme will be a condition of renewing professional registration for social workers qualifying after 1 April 2016.

 In Scotland, there is not a specific scheme to support social workers in the first year of work after qualification.
 However, they are expected to undertake 24 days of training and learning within twelve months of registering with the Scottish Social Services Council, and five days of this must relate to the protection of adults or children from harm.